OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaAgent.rst

     .. _ocaagent_owner:

-    .. cpp:member:: OcaONo Owner
+    .. cpp:member:: const OcaONo Owner

         Object number of block that contains this agent.
+Readonly.

         This property has id ``2.2``.